Mamar16/ada-template-website/volatility.md

 Here, the pattern becomes much more striking.
 When the **overall ETF market performs strongly**, the volatility–return correlation becomes much stronger; when performance is weaker, the correlation collapses.

-Running the same meta-correlation between:
+Running the same "Pearsonception" between:

 - X = “correlation (volatility vs return) for all ETFs (with outliers)”, and
 - Y = “average annualized return of all ETFs”